Freedom of religion in Tanzania: Secular and religious courts

 On the mainland, secular laws govern Christians and Muslims in both criminal and civil cases.
 In family-related cases involving inheritance, marriage, divorce, and the adoption of minors, the law also recognizes customary practices, which could include religious practices.
 In such cases, some Muslims choose to consult religious leaders in lieu of bringing a court case.
 Muslims in Zanzibar have the option of bringing cases to a civil or qadi (Islamic court or judge) for matters of divorce, child custody, inheritance, and other issues covered by Islamic law.
 All cases tried in Zanzibar courts, except those involving Zanzibari constitutional matters and sharia, may be appealed to the Union Court of Appeals on the mainland.
 Decisions of Zanzibar's qadi courts may be appealed to a special court consisting of the Zanzibar chief justice and five other sheikhs.
 The President of Zanzibar appoints the chief qadi, who oversees the qadi courts and is recognized as the senior Islamic scholar responsible for interpreting the Quran.
 There are no qadi courts on the mainland.

 Education

 Public schools may teach religion, but it is not a part of the official national curriculum.
 School administration or parent and teacher associations must approve such classes, which are taught on an occasional basis by parents or volunteers.
 Public school registration forms must specify a child's religious affiliation so administrators can assign students to the appropriate religion class if one is offered.
 Students may also choose to opt out of religious studies.
 In public schools, students are allowed to wear the hijab but not the niqāb.

+2020s

+A 2020 Pew Forum survey estimates that approximately 63% of the population identifies as Christian, 34% as Muslim, and 5% practitioners of other religions.
+Most Christians are Catholics and Lutherans, although there are also Anglicans, Pentecostals and other groups.
+In 2020, the Vatican noted that 30.41% of the population are Catholic.

+In 2023, Tanzania scored 3 out of 4 for religious freedom on the Freedom House website.